Code-Institute-Submissions/TeachFlow/testing.md

     * Due to time limitation & project scope, a weather API was not integrated into this release.
     * Country info however can be seen in the country maps information section.
         As this is not an API, this information would need to be updated manually.
-    * The screenshot below shows all information that is available on click of a country.
+    * The screenshot below shows all information that is available on the click of a country.

     ![Maps information](assets/images/readme_files/mapinfo.png)